Create Clean PDF Java: Underline Annotations with GroupDocs

 Problem 2: Annotations Appearing in Wrong Locations

-// Start with a small rectangle in the top-left area for testing
+// Test with a simple rectangle in the top‑left corner

 Point point1 = new Point(10, 10); // Top‑left